Students interested in creative, practical careers might enjoy interior design.

 Some aspects of interior design can be stressful, like meeting deadlines, sticking to budgets, and collaborating with many different types of people.
 However, it can also be fun.

 Most interior designers enter the field with a bachelor's degree at minimum.
-The degree does not need to be in interior design, but coursework in drawing, interior design, and computer-aided design software can help students prepare for an interior design career.
+The degree does not need to be in interior design, but coursework in drawing, interior design, and computer-aided design software can help students prepare for interior design jobs.

 Interior design can be a lucrative, rewarding career for creative individuals who enjoy problem-solving and communicating with a variety of people.